-Nine in 10 human resource leaders don’t believe annual performance reviews result in accurate information.
-Similarly, a survey of Fortune 1,000 companies reported 66% of employees were strongly dissatisfied with the performance evaluations they received—71% of employees perceived that their evaluations were unfair.
+Nine in 10 human resource leaders don’t believe annual performance reviews result in accurate information(1).
+Similarly, a survey of Fortune 1,000 companies reported that 66% of employees were strongly dissatisfied with the performance evaluations they received—71% of employees perceived that their evaluations were unfair(2).
 Line managers also lack confidence in performance appraisals.
-In one study, only 15% of women and 24% of men managers had confidence in the performance evaluation process, while most viewed it as subjective and highly ambiguous.
-Despite consistent concerns expressed by HR, employees, and managers about a lack of objectivity and fairness in appraisals, a survey of 100 large organisations reported 57% of them they weren’t taking any actions to address bias in performance reviews.
+In one study, only 15% of women and 24% of men managers had confidence in the performance evaluation process, while most viewed it as subjective and ambiguous(3).
+Despite concerns, a survey of 100 large organisations reported 57% of them they weren’t taking any actions to address bias in performance reviews(4).

-Evaluations of performance are driven by individual raters’ interpretations of the meaning of assessment criteria, their own sense of what ‘good’ looks like for a particular competency, variations in how harsh or lenient they are in judging others, and their own inherent and unconscious social and cognitive biases.
+Evaluations of performance are driven by individual raters’ interpretations of the meaning of assessment criteria, their sense of what ‘good’ looks like for a particular competency, variations in how harsh or lenient they are in judging others, and their own inherent and unconscious social and cognitive biases.

-The impact of the idiosyncratic rater effect on performance appraisal is significant: 58 to 72 percent of an individual’s performance rating reflects assessors’ characteristics, not theirs.
-Subjective assessments are also common when the appraisal process employs an ‘open-box’ approach.
-An ‘open-box approach’ to performance appraisal involves appraisal forms that pose broad, generic questions about employee performance and offer a blank space for managers to respond with their observations and assessments.
-An example of a broad open-box question is ‘Describe the ways the employee’s performance met your expectations’.
+The idiosyncratic rater effect is more pronounced when performance evaluations are weighted towards or open to subjective assessments of performance.
+Subjective assessments of performance are common in professional services settings where objective measures are difficult to define and capture.
+Studies show that people don’t hold stable or equivalent definitions of qualities like business acumen, strategic thinking, political savvy, leadership potential, assertiveness(8).
+Subjective assessments are also common in an ‘open-box’ approach to performance appraisal involving forms that pose broad, generic questions about employee performance and offer a blank space for managers to respond with their observations.
+An example of a broad open-box question is ‘Describe the ways the employee’s performance met your expectations?
 The problem with generic questions is their ambiguity—managers are left to define or interpret what the specific expectations are for that particular employee.
-Studies have shown that when performance criteria are ambiguous, people are more likely to rely on stereotypes and other biases or subjective criteria such as attitudes and personality when making an appraisal, rather than making an objective assessment of how well an employee performed their assigned tasks and exhibited desired behaviours.
+Studies have shown that when performance criteria are ambiguous, people are more likely to rely on stereotypes and other biases or subjective criteria such as attitudes and personality when making an appraisal, rather than making an objective assessment of how well an employee performed their assigned tasks and exhibited desired behaviours(9)